 - Combine the boiling water with the baking soda and set aside.

-- Add the molasses and water/baking soda mix.
+- Add the molasses and the water/baking soda mixture.

-- Pour into a well greased pan.
-This recipe makes enough batter for a 9x12 rectangle baking pan, but I wanted to use my 9" round springform pan, so I had enough batter left for 6 cupcakes.
+- Pour batter into a well greased pan. *NOTE: This recipe makes enough batter for a 9x12 rectangle baking pan, but I wanted to use my 9" round springform pan, so I had enough batter left to make 6 cupcakes.
 Go either way, but be sure to grease up your pan well, this cake is sticky.

-- Bake for about 30-35 minutes for the rectangle, and a little longer for the springform, 40-45 minutes.
-Cupcakes will take about 14 minutes, till a toothpick comes out clean.
+- Bake for about 30-35 minutes for the rectangle, and a little longer for a springform pan, 40-45 minutes.
+Cupcakes will take about 14 minutes, until a toothpick comes out clean.

 - To make the frosting, blend the soft butter and sugar with a wooden spoon.